marketneutral/alphatools/README.md

 pip intstall -e alphatools
 ```

 Note that when you run `zipline ingest` the security master is built from scratch and each `sid` is assigned at that time.
-You must map the `Sector`, `Industry` classifiers in this package after every `zipline ingest`.
-You can do this with
+You must map the `Sector`, `Industry` classifiers in this package **and all your own data** after every `zipline ingest`.
+You can map the `Sector` and `Industry` classifiers with

 ```
 alphatools ingest